openaudible/openaudible_docker/README.md

 * Docker is great for testing something, but we still recommend the desktop app for most users.

 ## License
-This repository is licensed under the GNU GPL 3.0 because that is what [docker-webtop](https://github.com/linuxserver/docker-webtop) uses.

 The OpenAudible desktop application is free to try shareware.